Hull reveals its favourite festive song and movie

 Christmas is a time for reflection – and at KCOM we like to look back at years gone by as much as the next IT and communications provider.

 Here at KCOM we’ve been celebrating Christmas in our own unique way ever since we made our first phone call here in Hull back in 1904 - and we’ve had a lot of fun doing it.

-So, before we celebrate Christmas 2018 here are a few memories from Noels past to get you in the festive spirit.
+So, before we celebrate Christmas this year, here are a few memories from Noels past to get you in the festive spirit.

 In 1952 we introduced our Call Santa recorded phone line, where youngsters could call Father Christmas to hear about his festive preparations.

 The idea came about when Hull Councillor JM Stamper heard of a similar recorded message service on the continent and decided to replicate it in Hull, making it the first of its kind in the UK.

 By dialling Hull 211 211 children could hear carol singing and stories written and performed by Hull Telephone Department employees.

 The first story was a phenomenal success, attracting 20,000 callers with 35,000 customers the following year, generating national and international media interest.

 Here are some early pictures from the 1950s of the Call Santa team in action – alongside the big man himself.